 The Minnesota Public Disclosure Law affects certain legislative employees.
-The term "public official" in the law includes the following legislative staff positions: Chief Clerk of the House, Legislative Auditor, House Research researchers and attorneys, fiscal analysts in the House Fiscal Analysis Department, Revisor of Statutes, Secretary of the Senate, legislative analysts, fiscal analysts and attorneys in the Office of Senate Counsel, Research, and Fiscal Analysis.
+The term "public official" in the law includes the following legislative staff positions: Chief Clerk of the House, Legislative Auditor, Legislative Budget Office Director, House Research researchers and attorneys, fiscal analysts in the House Fiscal Analysis Department, Revisor of Statutes, Secretary of the Senate, legislative analysts, fiscal analysts and attorneys in the Office of Senate Counsel, Research, and Fiscal Analysis.
 Further information on the Minnesota Public Disclosure Law may be obtained from the:

-Minnesota Campaign Finance and Public Disclosure Board 1st Floor South Centennial Office Building 658 Cedar Street St. Paul, MN 55155 or at their Web site: http://www.cfboard.state.mn.us/EID.htm
+Minnesota Campaign Finance and Public Disclosure Board

+1st Floor South

+Centennial Office Building

+658 Cedar Street

+St. Paul, MN 55155

+or at their Web site: https://cfb.mn.gov/